 You’ll love how simple yet delicious this air fryer apple crisp recipe is.
 Bursting with seasonal spices, sweet and tender baked apples and a buttery crumble topping, there’s no better fall treat!

-Besides these maple cinnamon apple chips, I’ve kept the air fryer recipes strictly on the savory side.
+Besides making maple cinnamon apple chips, I’ve kept the air fryer recipes strictly on the savory side.
 But we’re changing that today with this air fryer apple crisp.

 Being smack in the middle of fall with apples everywhere (at least here in NY), I can’t think of a more timely dessert.